National BC Study II

 Previously, large research studies have shown that birth centers have excellent outcomes for babies (for example, the 1985-1987 National Birth Center Study I).[17]
 The National Birth Center Study II describes current outcomes for 2007-2010.

-In the National Birth Center Study II, there were 0.47 stillbirths per 1,000 women (.047%) and 0.40 newborn deaths per 1,000 women (.04%).
-Stillbirths were defined as deaths that occurred after the woman reached term but before giving birth, and newborn deaths were defined as deaths that took place after birth and during the first 28 days of life.
+In the National Birth Center Study II, there were 0.47 stillbirths per 1,000 women (.047%) and 0.40 newborn deaths per 1,000 births (.04%).
+Stillbirths were defined as deaths that occurred after the pregnant person reached term but before giving birth, and newborn deaths were defined as deaths that took place after birth and during the first 28 days of life.

 Because the National Birth Center Study II did not include a hospital comparison group, it is impossible for us to tell whether there is a statistical difference in deaths between planned birth center and planned hospital births.
 However, it is important to note that the rates that the birth center study reported are similar to what other researchers have observed in many different birth settings.
 The up-to-date statistics from the newly published National Birth Center Study II can better help families make informed decisions about where they choose to give birth.